What 100,000 Procurement Workflows Taught Us About Construction Documents

 Firm size correlates with document quality

 Documents from large national engineering firms (the top 50 by revenue) are dramatically more consistent than documents from smaller regional firms.
-This isn't about competence — it's about templates.
+This isn't about competence; it's about templates.
 Large firms invest in standardized drawing templates, QA processes, and document management systems.
 The result is documents that are more predictable for both humans and machines.
-Our accuracy on documents from top-50 firms runs about 4% higher than on documents from firms outside the top 200.

 Addenda accuracy depends on format, not content

-The hardest addenda to process aren't the ones with the most changes — they're the ones that reference changes by description rather than by explicit replacement.
+The hardest addenda to process aren't the ones with the most changes; they're the ones that reference changes by description rather than by explicit replacement.
 "Revise AHU-1 capacity from 10,000 to 12,000 CFM" is easy to parse.
 "See revised mechanical schedule" with an attached PDF that may or may not contain the complete updated schedule is much harder.
-About 40% of addenda fall into the second category.
+A large share of addenda fall into the second category.

 Why "good enough" isn't

 In construction procurement, every missed equipment item is a potential problem.
-It's not like e-commerce, where a 2% error rate means a small percentage of orders ship wrong.
+It's not like e-commerce, where you can absorb a thin defect rate across millions of small transactions.
 In construction, a missed piece of equipment can mean:

 On a commercial project, a single change order for missed MEP equipment can easily run $50,000-$200,000.
 That's not a rounding error — that's margin.
 When your construction fee on a $100M project is 2%, your entire profit is $2M.
 One bad equipment miss doesn't just reduce margin.
 It can eliminate it.

-This is why we don't treat accuracy as a nice-to-have metric.
+This is why we don't treat extraction quality as a nice-to-have metric.
 It's the core product question.
-A procurement tool that extracts 85% of equipment correctly isn't 85% useful — it's a liability, because the 15% it misses creates work and risk that didn't exist before.
+A procurement tool that misses meaningful slices of the equipment list creates work and risk that didn't exist before.

 The feedback loop

 We track correction rates by document type, engineering firm, equipment category, and document format.
 This lets us identify specific problem areas and prioritize improvements.
-When our complex mechanical schedule accuracy went from 74% to 81% over the last two quarters, it wasn't because we changed the underlying model.
-It was because we had enough correction data from that specific document type to identify the patterns we were missing — merged cells in multi-page schedules, footnotes that override table values, and capacity values expressed in units we hadn't encountered before.
+On complex mechanical schedules, gains came from correction data at scale: merged cells in multi-page schedules, footnotes that override table values, and capacity values expressed in units we hadn't encountered before.

 What comes next

-We publish these numbers on our live benchmark because transparency matters.
-If a workflow gets worse after a model update, you'll see it.
-If a new workflow launches with low accuracy, you'll see that too.
+We publish workload counts on our live benchmark because transparency matters.
+Per-task accuracy scores will return to that page next quarter; when methodology or measurement shifts, you'll see it reflected there.
 Construction professionals make real decisions based on this data, and they deserve to know exactly how much they can trust it.

 See the live benchmark